ctools/ctools/doc/source/users/reference_manual/csmodelinfo.rst

 each source that was fitted, in order have a quick overview on these quantities on the screen.

-In addition the tool is also capable of exporting the input model XML container to a region file which is compatible to be read with ds9 or other displying tools.
-To create a region file, the hidden parameter "ds9file" needs to be specified.
+In addition the script is also capable of exporting the input model XML container to a region file which is compatible to be read with ds9 or other displying tools.
+To create a region file, the hidden parameter ``ds9file`` needs to be specified.
 There are quite a few further hidden parameters to steer e.g. color, font, etc of the region file output.